 In 1907, Indio began work as the home of the USDA’s Date Station.
 Scientists researched date cultivation, learning the techniques of farmers from the Persian Gulf and Northern Africa, where dates are native.
 The data collected through this initiative bolstered date production in Indio, and today the area produces all of the United State’s 41.4 million pound annual output.
 Date production has become more than an economic boon to Indio, though.
 It has become part of its culture.
 Every year, Indio holds the National Date Festival, its Middle Eastern theme harkening back to the crop’s roots.

 It was likely this transition into an agricultural powerhouse that saved Indio from becoming a fading railroad outpost.
 By the 20th century, Indio was growing into a fine place to live.
 With population growth came schools, medical facilities, and economic opportunity.
-In 1930 Indio was the first city in the Coachella Valley to be incorporated; only 54 years after its first building was erected.
+On May 16, 1930, Indio was the first city in the Coachella Valley to be incorporated; only 54 years after its first building was erected.

 Today, the City of Indio is currently the largest and fastest growing city in Riverside County’s Coachella Valley with over 89,000 residents.
 Nearly 1.4 million people visit the “City of Festivals” every year to attend its world famous arts, food, and music festivals such as the Coachella Valley Music & Arts Festival and Stagecoach Country Music Festival.
 These are some of the reasons why Indio is ranked as one of the top emerging travel destinations in the country.